rlecoder/member-claims-api-qa/docs/test_summary.md

 ## Overall Assessment

-Core API functionality behaves as expected for basic retrieval operations.
-However, issues were identified with data type consistency and filtering logic that should be resolved before release.
+Most endpoints behaved as expected during testing.
+Two defects were identified related to data type consistency and filtering logic.
+These issues should be addressed before release, followed by re-testing of the affected endpoints.

-Once the logged defects are fixed, re-testing of affected endpoints is recommended.